 The House met pursuant to recess with Speaker pro tem Carpenter in the chair.
+On motion of Rep. Croft, the House recessed until 8:35 p.m.

 EVENING SESSION

 The House met pursuant to recess with Speaker pro tem Carpenter in the chair.